 Get Metalic Markers on Amazon.com or Amazon.co.uk

 Perhaps it’s time to try something completely new?
 I’ve always fancied having a go at pyrography.
 The smell of burning wood, the satisfaction of making marks on wood, the different tonal values…what’s not to love.
-There are some great artists here.
+There is more information about pyrography here.

 The book below ‘365 Days of Art’ by Lorna Scobie is full of fun ideas.
 We all plan starter activities/bell ringers for our classes.
 Isn’t it time we did this for ourselves?